Veterans Day activities across Dallas County

 The Dallas Center-Grimes Community School District will be celebrating Veterans Day across a number of buildings.

 The high school will hold an assembly around 9:40 a.m. on Monday, Nov.
-11 in the high school auditorim for the students, though veterans and their families are welcome.
+11 in the high school auditorium for the students, though veterans and their families are welcome.

-Meadows will hold a Veterans Day Assembly at 9:30 a.m. on Monday, Nov.
-11 in the Meadows Gym.
-All Meadows family members currently serving or have served in the US Military are invited to attend and be recognized.
-There will be a small social after the assembly for our guests.
+The Meadows Veterans Day Assembly will be held at 9:30 a.m. on Monday, Nov.
+11 in the Meadows gym.
+All Meadows students and their family members who serve or have served in the military are invited to join.
+There will be a small social after the assembly for family members and their Meadows Student.
+Contact Emily Judd (emily.judd@dcgschools.com) or 515-986-0105 with questions or to RSVP.

 Perry